Electroduty/timathonn/README.md

 <h1>Explore</h1>

 <h2>About:<h2>
-<h3>About the maker of Explore(Me-Gaurav Chandrashekar):
+<h3>About the maker of Explore(Me-Gaurav Chandrashekar):</h3>

-So...
+<p>So...
 I am a 12 year old boy who is currently into programming with python and C#.
 I am much more proficient with python tho...
 I was scrolling thru youtube when I found tim's timathon video and I absolutely loved it!
 So here i am acctually oarticipating in the timathon!</p>

 <h3>About the app:</h3>